Encaustic can often raise more questions than it gives answers…

 Your Website Only Shows UK Shipping...
 Do You Ship Overseas?

 Yes, I ship overseas.
 Contact me for a shipping quote. e-mail: email@example.com with your full shipping address and details of the piece you wish to purchase.

 Payment for shipping will be arranged separately.
-You can purchase the piece in the meantime to make sure you don’t miss it and we can arrange the shipping over e-mail separately.
+(You can purchase the piece in the meantime to make sure you don’t miss it!)

 Prices to ship overseas can vary widely, I use a comparison site for parcels to get the best value service for you.
-I use reputable couriers, with insurance, and full customs documentation, working to the timeframes that best work for you.
+I use reputable couriers, with insurance, and full customs documentation, working to the timeframes between us, that best work for you.